coreos/docs/os/booting-on-virtualbox.md

-# Running CoreOS on VirtualBox
+# Running CoreOS Container Linux on VirtualBox

-These instructions will walk you through running CoreOS on Oracle VM VirtualBox.
+These instructions will walk you through running Container Linux on Oracle VM VirtualBox.

 ## Building the virtual disk